 35“Similarly I am not prepared to deny that it is possible for winds or rather gusts of air to be produced also by a dry and parched breath from the earth, and also possible when bodies of water breathe out a vapour that is neither condensed into mist or solidified into clouds; and also they may be caused by the driving force of the sun, because wind is understood to be nothing else than a wave of air; and in more ways as well.
 For we see winds arising both from rivers and bays and from the sea even when calm, and others, called altani, arising from the land; the latter when they come back again from the sea are called turning winds, but if they go, offshore winds.
 The windings of mountains and their clustered peaks and ridges curved in an elbow or broken off into shoulders, and the hollow recesses of valleys, cleaving with their irregular contours the air that is consequently reflected from them (a phenomenon that in many place causes words spoken to be endlessly echoed) are productive of winds.
 So again are caverns, like the one with an enormous gaping mouth on the coast of Dalmatia, from which, if you throw some light object in it, even in calm weather a gust like a whirlwind bursts out; the name of the place is Senta.
 Also it is said that in the province of Cyrenaica there is a certain cliff, sacred to the South wind, which it is sacrilege for the hand of man to touch, the South wind immediately causing a sand-storm.
 Even manufactured vessels in many houses if shut up in the dark have peculiar exhalations.
-Thus there must be some cause for this” (Rackham 1938:116-118).
+Thus there must be some cause for this” (Rackham 1938:116–118).

 In this regard it is interesting to notice that the full stop is characteristic of Seneca’s book: indeed it has a positive z-score of 6.2.
-This datum of course depends heavily by the editor’s choices, but is still rather revealing.
+This datum of course depends heavily on the editor’s choices, but is still rather revealing.

 See for instance Müller 1883:23, Capponi 1991, Lausdei 1987:261, where they are listed as a characteristic of the whole Natural History.
 Cf. also Pinkster 2005:248.